Creatif-France-Games/HessOSplus/readme.md

     shutdown — Shutdown the OS with animated loading of services

+    package — Install package (only git for now)

+    update — Update the os (Very Unstable for now!)

 ## Exiting

     Use forceexit command to quit hessos OR use the *shutdown* command.